FAQ

 Students who want to spend the junior year abroad need to have a lab and a project all lined up before they go away for the junior year (especially if they want to go abroad during the spring semester).

-January Graduation
+January graduation

 The senior requirement is a year-long research/seminar experience that must be taken in the Fall-Spring sequence.
 If you plan to graduate in January, the senior thesis must be done in the Fall and Spring of your Junior year.